SedatUygur/Attendance-Management-System/README.md

    ```sh
    pip install face recognition
    ```
-4. If you encounter problems while installing face recognition on Windows, you can follow this issue [face-recognition-issue-url] and my comment [face-recognition-issue-comment-url] on Github.
+4. If you encounter problems while installing face recognition on Windows, you can follow this issue [face-recognition issue] and my comment [face-recognition issue comment] on Github.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>